CS-433/ml-project-2-gan_control/README.md

 _Note: this assumes that the out/runs folder exists in the repo (which it should after cloning).
 If not, you can specify an alternate log directory with the -l flag, where all outputs will be saved._

 It is also recommended, but not necessary, to provide an experiment ID with the -E flag, to make it easier to locate the results of your experiment in the log directory.
-The result are saved in the log directory in a folder named as <experiment_ID>_<timestamp>.
+The result are saved in the log directory in a folder named as {experiment_ID}_{timestamp}.

 The full list of input arguments for this script is shown below, and the remaining arguments have defaults but can be used to change various simulation parameters.